zsoltibaba37/getCovid/README.md

 # getCovid

+- 2021 - My dear government can't serve data in weekend :-)

 - I live in Hungary, and want to know correct data from Covid-19 pandemic.
 - That’s why I did a little script that I run daily and look at the current data.

 ## Usage

+- 2021 - The python version collect only the base datas.

 - I made two script.
 The first one is collect data from wikipedia, the second one is made bar graph from '*.txt' files.